tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Values of `Parameters`, other than the defaults, SHOULD also be present in the `Response.comment`.

-More normative guidance on Test `Parameters` can be found in the section [Parameters and Changing the Behavior of a Test](../implementers/index.md#61-parameters-and-changing-the-behavior-of-a-test-normative) of the [BDQ Implementer's Guide](../guide/implementers/index.md).
+More normative guidance on Test `Parameters` can be found in the section [6.1 Parameters and Changing the Behavior of a Test (normative)](../implementers/index.md#61-parameters-and-changing-the-behavior-of-a-test-normative) of the [BDQ Implementer's Guide](../implementers/index.md).

 #### 2.4.1 Test Parameters Example (non-normative)